Atrufulgium/FrontTick/gotchas.md

   For example, visiting a `BinaryOperationExpression` and returning some `StatementSyntax` throws this.
 - Semantic interpretation is a bit obnoxious.
 For instance, you cannot get the type belonging to some *statement*, instead you need to get it from its corresponding *expression*.
 It just doesn't walk to the nearest thing returning something non-null, it expects you to know how it works.
 - Returning `null` is a nice deletion, but make sure it doesn't have any weird side effects.
+- Compiling primitive types unfortunately need special handling all over the place.
+Look at `MCMirrorTypes.cs` for the definition and then browse where they're used for a full list.
+- Remember to check `Body` versus `ExpressionBody` for method bodies etc.
 - (There was something annoying with `SyntaxKind`, but I forgot.)

 Minecraft gotchas